swetlana-spb/auction-service/README.md

 # Auction service

-A simple auction service to study AWS serverless using NodeJS.
+A simple auction service to study AWS serverless using NodeJS